 Once through security you can take the pushchair all the way up to the plane door and you then collect it at either the plane door upon arrival or at baggage reclaim – check with the airline staff which it will be.
 If you don’t mind not using the pushchair at the airport then you can check it in at the desk before heading through security.

-We would recommend not taking your expensive pram in case it was damaged by the airline staff but a lightweight umbrella fold pram would do.
+Top Tip: We would however recommend not taking your expensive pram in case it was damaged by the airport staff.
+Taking a lightweight umbrella fold pram would be much more beneficial.

-Have you taken your pushchair with you or did you decide to leave it at home?
+Have you every taken your pram with you or did you decide to leave it at home?

 Latest posts by Sam (see all)